aws-amplify/amplify-js/media/quick_start.md

 });
 ```

 In the above configuration you are required to pass in an Amazon Cognito Identity Pool ID so that the library can retrieve base credentials for a user even in an UnAuthenticated state.
-If you pass in properties in the Analytics section for Amazon Pinpoint the library will automatically track some base metrics for you without any effort on your part.
+If you pass in properties in the Analytics section for Amazon Pinpoint the library will automatically track some base metrics for you without any extra effort.

 ### Manual Setup

+If you wish to you can leverage existing AWS resources by manually setting up the Services listed below:

 [Amazon Cognito Identity](http://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-identity-pools.html)

 [Amazon Cognito User Pools](http://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-cognito-user-pools.html)

 [Amazon Pinpoint](http://docs.aws.amazon.com/pinpoint/latest/developerguide/getting-started.html)

+Alternatively you can automate this process with a single button click outlined in the next section.

 ### Automated Setup